Insurance Deductibles: Types, Calculations, and When They're Misapplied

 With percentage-based deductibles — especially earthquake deductibles — the deductible is a percentage of your coverage limit, not a percentage of the loss.
 This creates a situation that surprises many policyholders: the deductible can exceed the actual damage.
 If your home is insured for $800,000 with a 15% earthquake deductible, your deductible is $120,000.
 If the earthquake causes $90,000 in damage — cracked foundation, broken chimney, cracked stucco — the entire loss falls within the deductible.
 You pay for everything.
 The carrier pays nothing.

 This is not a misapplication — it is how percentage deductibles work by design.
-The deductible is set at a percentage of Coverage A to keep premiums affordable for catastrophic peril coverage.
+The deductible is set at a percentage of the dwelling limit to keep premiums affordable for catastrophic peril coverage.
 But it means that anything less than catastrophic damage to a well-insured home may produce zero recovery.
 Before filing an earthquake claim, calculate whether the damage exceeds your deductible.
 If it does not, filing the claim creates a claims history entry with no financial benefit — and that entry follows you in the CLUE database.

 Scope the Whole Loss, Subtract the Deductible at the End